Providing your views during a request for an EHC needs assessment is an opportunity to describe your child.

 And on the flip side, are there any methods or strategies that yourself or the school have tried which have found to be of no effect or caused distress.

-This helps the LA to consider if the recommended provision is going to be effective or if it would need ‘tweaking’ to fit the best interests of the child.
+This helps the local authority to consider if the recommended provision is going to be effective or if it would need ‘tweaking’ to fit the best interests of the child.

-Here they are asking what you would like to come from having an EHC Plan.
+Here they are asking what will be gained from an EHC needs assessment.

 - Does your child require the use of additional aids such as PECS or that you feel the school need more guidance and support with?